Loud noise is coming from rear brake Inspection

 Depending on the make and model you drive, you might have disc brakes on the front and drum brakes on the rear, or you could have four-wheel disc brakes.
 These are becoming more and more common today.
-However, regardless of the configuration, you should not have a loud noise coming from the rear brakes.
+However, regardless of the configuration, you should not hear a loud noise from the rear brakes.
 This indicates that something has gone wrong, and there are several potential culprits.

 How this system works:

 Your rear brakes work similar to the front brakes.
 The master cylinder sends pressurised fluid through the brake lines.
 If you have rear drum brakes, the fluid causes the actuator to push the brake shoes outward, where they press against the inside of the drum.
 In rear disc brakes, the fluid activates the caliper, which then squeezes the caliper between two brake pads.

 This is identical to how your front brakes operate, but the pads are generally smaller than those used on the front.
 This is because most of the stopping power in your car is generated in the front.

 However, your rear brakes are just as important as the front, and if you’re noticing a loud noise from the rear during braking, it could be several different things, depending on the type of noise and when it occurs.

 Worn Brake Pads: Obviously, the most common potential problem here is worn out rear pads (or shoes if you have drum brakes).
 If you notice a loud grinding sound, it could be the metal backing plate from the pads making contact with the rotor.

 - Broken or Missing Caliper Bolt: Your calipers are essentially two halves held together with bolts (not the slide pins).
 If one of the bolts is missing or broken, it’s possible that part of the caliper has popped out and is making contact with your wheel.